BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Integration-List.md

 #### Npcs section: `npcs`

-You simply use the FancyNpcs Npc id as argument.
+You simply use the ZNPCsPlus Npc id as argument.
 To acquire the Npcs ID use the `/npc near 5` command and copy the `ID` from the Npc info.

 ```YAML title="Example"